Nishat-64bit/ChattingApp3.0/README.md

 - after successful signup delete data from state and input field
 - sent verification mail using firebase
 - use tostify to show that the verification mail link is sent
-- Make a function and nest them in the regestration into the function .
+- Make a function and nest them (user succesfully fillup input and data goes to firebase) in the regestration func .

 And Stay with me , Many thing will coming .
 This is a Big Project . 👁️ Keep Watching 👁️.